 In Miami's climate, patio covers are especially valued for their ability to keep your outdoor area usable even during afternoon rain showers — which occur almost daily during South Florida's rainy season (June through September).
 Insulated patio covers also reduce heat transfer, keeping the covered area noticeably cooler than an uncovered patio.

-Best for: Homeowners who prioritize maximum weather protection, want to keep outdoor furniture dry year-round, and plan to use the covered area as a true outdoor living room regardless of rain.
+Ideal for: Homeowners who prioritize maximum weather protection, want to keep outdoor furniture dry year-round, and plan to use the covered area as a true outdoor living room regardless of rain.

 Here's a side-by-side comparison to help you visualize the main differences between these two popular outdoor structures: